Sales Leadership Techniques To Tell if You Have Realistic Sales Targets

 Goal Setting Psychology

-There is a fine line between setting goals that stretch sales reps’ capabilities within the realm of possibility and goals that are virtually impossible to reach.
-One encourages greater effort; the other causes frustration and the urge to quit even trying.
+There is a fine line between setting goals that stretch sales reps’ capabilities within the realm of possibility and sales goals that are virtually impossible to reach.
+One encourages greater effort; the other causes frustration, disengagement, and the urge to quit even trying.

-Why Do Sales Leaders Struggle with Setting Sales Targets?
+Why Do Sales Leaders Struggle with Setting Effective Sales Targets?

 Two Helpful Techniques To Create Realistic Sales Targets That Drive High Performance

-If you see your goal attainment percentage fall from one tracking period to the next, suspect your targets…not your team.
+If you see your goal attainment percentage fall from one tracking period to the next, initially suspect your sales strategy or sales targets – not your sales team.
 If up to 20% of your sales team misses their targets, it may well be a problem with the specific salespeople.
 But when 50% or more fall short, you can assume the problem lies elsewhere.

 The Bottom Line

-Challenging and possible sales targets can help to raise revenue.
+Challenging and possible sales targets can help to get the most out of your sales team.
 Unrealistic sales targets decrease performance.
-To help your sales team perform at their peak, make sure that your sales targets are clear, relevant, meaningful, fair, consistent, accurate, trusted, timely, transparent and just possible.
+To help your sales team perform at their peak, make sure that your sales targets are clear, relevant, meaningful, fair, consistent, accurate, trusted, timely, transparent, and just possible.

 The list may seem long, but sales target are too important to get wrong.

-If you want to learn more or take the first step toward creating high performance and realistic sales targets, download the Right Amount of Sales Performance Pressure now.
+If you want to learn more or take the first step toward creating high performance and realistic sales targets, download What is the Right Amount of Sales Performance Pressure